Faculty and Staff Directory

-A native of Korea, Haysun Kang received her first piano lessons at the age of four and won the Asian Young Artist Piano Competition when she was twelve.
+A native of Korea, Dr. Kang received her first piano lessons at the age of four and won the Asian Young Artist Piano Competition when she was twelve.
 She obtained her bachelors degree in piano performance from Seoul National University, Korea.
-In the United States, she received her Master of Music from DePaul University, where she studied with a Chopin International Competition laureate, Dmitry Paperno.
-Haysun Kang earned her Doctor of Music from Northwestern University under the guidance of the renowned pianist and teacher Dr. David Kaiserman.
+In the United States, she received her Master of Music from DePaul University, where she studied with Chopin International Competition laureate Dmitry Paperno.
+Dr. Kang earned her Doctorate of Music from Northwestern University under the guidance of the renowned pianist and teacher Dr. David Kaiserman.
 She also received musical training from Julian Martin at the Peabody Conservatory of Music, and Alexis Golovin at the Academy of Mozarteum in Salzburg, Austria.

-Haysun Kang was a winner of numerous competitions such as the Frinna Awerbuch International Piano Competition, the Young Keyboard Artist Association International Piano Competition, the Verna Ross Orndorff Austrian-American Music Award, the Society of American Musicians Competition, the Cliff Dwellers Arts Foundation Award, and the Hoverson Piano Award.
+Dr. Kang was a winner of numerous competitions such as the Frinna Awerbuch International Piano Competition, the Young Keyboard Artist Association International Piano Competition, the Verna Ross Orndorff Austrian-American Music Award, the Society of American Musicians Competition, the Cliff Dwellers Arts Foundation Award, and the Hoverson Piano Award.
 As an active adjudicator, she has been invited to judge many competitions including Steinway Young Artist Competition, Kankakee Valley Symphony concerto competition, Northwestern University Concerto Competition, and Sorantin International Young Artist Competition.
-Haysun Kang is currently a faculty member of Loyola University in Chicago, where she serves as the head of piano program and director of applied music.
+Dr. Kang is currently a faculty member of Loyola University Chicago, where she serves as the head of the piano program and Director of Applied Music.